IvanekLab/covid-journal-code/README.md

 but it is possible that some comments may be out of date, in accordance with the principle that documentation is *always* out of date.

-Suggested citation: “C. Henry, D. Tang, E. Bulut, S.I.
+Suggested citation: “C. Henry, E. Bulut, S.I.
 Murphy, C. Zoellner, A.
 Adalja, D. Wetherington, M. Wiedmann, S. Alcaine, R. Ivanek.
-Infection control strategies in essential industries: using COVID-19 in the food industry to model economic and public health trade-offs.
+An agent-based model of COVID-19 in the food industry for assessing public health and economic impacts of infection control strategies.
 (Under review)”

 Usage:
 To generate Figures 1.B.iii, 2, 3, 4, 5, and S1, from branch 'main':